MindForest: Mental Health AI

 See what insights you'll discover from this assessment

-In the past two weeks, you have exhibited noticeable symptoms of depression.
+Congratulations!
+In the past two weeks, you have shown very few signs of depression symptoms.

-We recommend that you fill out the PHQ-9 questionnaire every two weeks to monitor any changes in your depressive symptoms.
+Simultaneously, consider sharing your happiness with others.
+Aside from extending your own happiness, spreading joy to others is a fulfilling endeavour.
+We encourage you to fill out the PHQ-9 questionnaire every two weeks to assess any changes in your depressive symptoms.

 Your actual results will show your specific score within these ranges